-The College offers a complete program of high-level intercollegiate competition for both women and men.
-Shoreline is a member of the Northwest Athletic Association of Community Colleges (NWAACC), which includes 36 colleges in Washington, Oregon, Idaho, and British Columbia.
+The College offers a complete program of intercollegiate competition for both women and men.
+Shoreline is a member of the Northwest Athletic Association of Community Colleges (NWAACC), which includes 39 colleges in Washington, Oregon, Idaho, and British Columbia.

-Program offerings for women include soccer, volley-ball, basketball, softball, and tennis.
-Program offerings for men include soccer, basketball, baseball, and tennis.
+Program offerings for include men's and women's soccer, women's volleyball, men's and women's basketball, men's and women's tennis, women's softball, and men's baseball.
 Teams routinely travel as far as Coos Bay, Oregon and Coeur d'Alene, Idaho for league competition.
-Scholar athletes and league all-stars are honored each spring at the annual All Sports and Alumni banquet.
-The Department has an excellent coaching staff that includes a world champion volleyball player and a tennis coach with 25 years of college coaching experience.
+Scholar athletes and league all-stars are honored each spring at the annual All Sports Awards Banquet.
+The Department has an excellent coaching staff that includes a former Olympic volleyball player and women's basketball coach who played professionally.
 Coaches are allowed to award partial tuition scholarships.
-For more information, please call 206-546-4746.